Minimalist Solutions To Online Shopping Addiction and Overspending

 What Ever Happened To Quality?

-I was recently at an Old Navy store as they were having a 40% off sale.
-This woman caught my attention as she frantically ran back and forth from the cash register to a shoe rack.
+I was recently at an Old Navy store during a 40% off sale.
+This woman caught my attention as she ran back and forth between the cash register and a shoe rack.

-I could hear something about the 40% off and another 10% off if she does this and another 10% off if she does that.
-Then noticed this trend as shoppers added more stuff to their purchases as they get more information from the staff.
+I heard about 40% off, plus an additional 10% if she does this and another 10% if she does that.
+Then noticed this trend: shoppers added more items to their purchases as they received more information from staff.

-I wondered if they really needed the extra stuff and like I always do, wondered where they were going to put it.
-I mean if this happens on a regular basis the staff must accumulate and have to live somewhere.
+I wondered whether they really needed the extra items and, as I always do, where they would put them.
+If this happens regularly, the staff must accumulate and live somewhere.
 LOL.

 I decided to check out the shoes and some of the products these shoppers were so happy to purchase.
-To my surprise, they were poorly made junk in most cases.
+To my surprise, they were mostly poorly made junk.

 The shoes were anyway.
 They felt as light as a piece of tissue when I picked them up.
-They looked like they would last less than a month of normal use.
+They appeared to last less than a month under normal use.

-Maybe storing this stuff will not be a problem as the lifespan will be very short and actually become a landfill problem.
+Maybe storing this material will not be a problem, as its lifespan will be very short and it will become a landfill issue.

-Because of the rapid globalization of manufacturing, products are cheaper than ever before.
-Products are so cheap that shoppers add them to their offline and online shopping carts without a second thought.
+Due to the rapid globalization of manufacturing, products are cheaper than ever.
+Products are so cheap that shoppers add them to their shopping carts, both offline and online, without a second thought.

-The products are so cheap that when baited with the thought of saving money the offline and online shopping addiction kicks in.
+The products are so cheap that, when consumers are motivated by the prospect of saving money, online and offline shopping addiction sets in.
 The shopper says why not?

 But are they really saving money?
-Do they need more of a cheaply made product?
+Do they need a more cost-effective product?
 Or really believe they are saving money?
 Do they really believe the mega-retailer is helping them out?

-As you may have guessed or even noticed Americans are not curtailing their shopping habits.
+As you may have noticed, Americans are not curtailing their shopping habits.

-The rising demand for cheaper clothing, electronics, and other goods entices manufacturers to spend less to make them with almost no downside.
+The rising demand for cheaper clothing, electronics, and other goods is prompting manufacturers to reduce production costs, with little downside.

-We all know the effects of that, which means they often fall apart more quickly.
-I experienced poor quality products when I experimented with simplifying my life with a Minimalist Uniform Wardrobe.
+We all know the effects of that, so they often fail more quickly.
+I encountered low-quality products while experimenting with simplifying my life through a Minimalist Uniform Wardrobe.

-While these practices may scratch the shopper’s online shopping addiction itch short term, cheap poor quality products actually cost all involved more money in the long run and fill our homes with more useless stuff.
+While these practices may scratch the shopper’s online shopping addiction itch in the short term, cheap, low-quality products actually cost everyone more money in the long run and fill our homes with more useless items.

 Don’t Become An Online Shopping Sucker